Categories

 The Multi-Vendor Integration Protocol (MVIP) is a hardware bus for computer telephony integration (Audiotex) equipment, a PCM data highway for interconnecting expansion boards inside a PC.
 It was invented and brought to market by Natural Microsystems Inc (now BPQ Communicationser).

-Used to build call center equipment using regular PCs, MVIP provides a second communications bus within the computer that can multiplex up to 256 full-duplex voice channels from one voice card to another.
-Digital voice, fax and video is bussed over a ribbon cable connected at the top of each ISA or PCI card.
-MVIP products make a PC perform like a small-scale PBX.
+The MVIP (Multi-Vendor Integration Protocol) is a technology used in the construction of call center equipment utilizing standard PCs.
+It provides a secondary communications bus within the computer, capable of multiplexing up to 256 full-duplex voice channels, which enables the transfer of voice data between different voice cards.
+Digital voice, fax, and video data are transmitted over a ribbon cable connected at the top of each ISA or PCI card.
+MVIP technology allows a PC to function similarly to a small-scale private branch exchange (PBX) system.
 The protocol accommodated for a variety of expansion boards, including trunk interfaces (usually T1 or ISDN), voice processing boards equipment speech recognition or fax processing.
 Each board could optionally provide a switch that could interconnect voice channels on the bus, allowing for a flexible routing of calls within the MVIP bus.

 The MVIP bus was promoted as an alternative to the then-dominant PEB bus by Dialogic Corporation which had much less capacity and was not an open standard.